BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ## Key Binding

 One natural use case for the blind signatures extension of the BBS scheme is key binding.
 In the context of BBS Signatures, key binding guarantees that only entities in control of a specific private key can compute BBS proofs.
-This can be achieved by committing to the private key prior to issuance, resulting to a BBS signature that includes that key as one of the signed messages.
+This can be achieved by committing to the private key prior to issuance, resulting in a BBS signature that includes that key as one of the signed messages.
 Creating a BBS proof from that signature will then require knowledge of that key (similar to any signed message).
 The Prover MUST NOT disclose that key as part of a proof generation procedure.
 Note also that the `secret_prover_blind` value returned by the `Commit` operation defined in (#commitment-computation) (see (#prover-blind-factor)), has a similar property, i.e., it's knowledge is required to generate a proof from a blind signature.
 Many applications however, requiring key binding, mandate that the same private key is used among multiple signatures, whereas the `secret_prover_blind` is uniquely generated for each blind signature issuance request.
 In those cases, a commitment to a private key must be used, as described above.

 ## Commitment Randomization